Oklahoma • 2026 Tax Year • Updated March 1, 2026

 Why Oklahoma Employers Are Using HB 4147

 Oklahoma's new HB 4147 credit, combined with the federal 45F credit, creates one of the most powerful stacks in the region.
 The "Reservation Fee" strategy is particularly valuable for rural employers in child care deserts.
-Chesapeake Energy set the gold standard, but now any employer can compete with the right strategy.
+Chesapeake Energy's center closure (July 2026) proves that even "gold standard" facilities are vulnerable to M&A. The Reservation Fee strategy via TOOTRiS offers the same benefit with far less risk.

-• Oklahoma City – Energy (Chesapeake, Devon, Continental), aerospace, healthcare
+• Oklahoma City – Energy (Expand Energy, Devon, Continental), aerospace, healthcare

 • Tulsa – Energy services, aerospace, manufacturing, healthcare